 Have you ever wondered how the questions you ask affect the decisions you make?

-You might feel that something as important as making wise decisions should have been addressed in school.
+You might feel that something as important as making decisions should have been addressed in school.
 Well, it wasn’t and questioning that would just be an exercise in futility.
-Even with all the information on the internet at your finger tips, making wise decisions still comes with knowing where to look for answers.
+Even with all the information on the internet at your finger tips, making informed decisions still comes with knowing where to look for answers.
 Like so many other important life skills, it’s up to each of us to learn the art of making wise decisions and asking skillful questions.

 Because the questions we ask have such a strong influence on the decisions we make, it’s an area that deserves some special attention.
 Over the years I have discovered several helpful guidelines for cutting through the confusion when asking questions and I’d like to share a few of them with you.
 Hopefully you will find them useful.

-5 keys to finding better answers
+5 keys to finding answers that lead to wise decisions

 1) Don’t ask circular questions.
 Which came first, the chicken or the egg?
 That’s a question that will just lead you around in circles.
 Even if you could answer it, the answer has no relevance.
 It’s a good example of a worthless question.
 To find meaningful answers you need to ask meaningful questions that are 100% relevant.